suraj5929/TodoApp/README.md

   <img width="1470" alt="Screenshot 2024-12-26 at 2 49 45 PM" src="https://github.com/user-attachments/assets/918f5e3d-b9e7-46ac-9182-98258701c127" />

 2. create lambda function-
+    A Lambda function is a serverless compute service provided by AWS that allows you to run code in response to events without provisioning or managing servers.
+AWS Lambda automatically scales the execution of functions based on the incoming event and handles the underlying infrastructure, letting you focus solely on the logic of the application.

   <img width="1470" alt="Screenshot 2024-12-26 at 2 54 58 PM" src="https://github.com/user-attachments/assets/b219fdd3-e0d2-4c30-9331-ec9d8a8b350a" />
 here click on create function